maroua-j/TP-DOCKER/README.md

 - With HTTPS :
 > git clone https://github.com/maroua-j/TP-DOCKER.git

-# Docker compose MYSQL & Wordpress & Phpmyadmin
+# Docker compose MySQL & Wordpress & Phpmyadmin

 The docker-compose.yml file takes care of downloading the images used in the project.

-To create a MYSQL container, a Wordpress container and a Phpmyadmin container with the docker-compose.yml :
+To create a MySQL container, a Wordpress container and a Phpmyadmin container with the docker-compose.yml :

 > docker compose up -d